SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-04-22-unity3d-and-opensource-get-acquainted.markdown

 | ![ /></td>
 <td valign=](https://avatars3.githubusercontent.com/u/564941?s=460)

-Another interesting project to hit the Opensource arena is a useful add-on for any expandable game, the ability in Unity to consume Google spreadsheets from within your Unity3D project.&nbsp; Not had the chance to use this fully myself yet but it holds promise.&nbsp; Kim’s other GitHub projects also spark interest as well, so check them out.
+Another interesting project to hit the Opensource arena is a useful add-on for any expandable game, the ability in Unity to consume Google spreadsheets from within your Unity3D project.
+Not had the chance to use this fully myself yet but it holds promise.
+Kim’s other GitHub projects also spark interest as well, so check them out.

  |